 Why is my 20-foot ethernet cable not reaching its advertised speed?

-This is a common question, and surprisingly, the length of a 20-foot Ethernet cable is almost never the culprit.
-The primary reasons for not reaching advertised speeds are typically:
+The length of a 20-foot Ethernet cable is almost never the cause of not reaching advertised speeds.
+The primary reasons are typically:

 Maintenance Tips for Your 20-Foot Ethernet Cable